-The Bill read a third time and passed.
-The Bill was then, on the motion of the Honourable Mr. Ravenscroft, read a third time and passed.
+The Bill was then, on the motion of the Honourable Mr. passed.
+Ravenscroft, read a third time and passed.

 The Honourable Mr. GIBBS :-- I beg to move the first reading of Bill No. 5 of 1878,--

 Mr. Gibbs moves the first reading of the Karrachee Vaccination Bull (No. 5 of 1878).
 A Bill to prohibit the practice of inoculation, and to make the vaccination of children in the town of Kurrachee compulsory.
 Some honourable members present will remember that a Bill similar to this was introduced by me into the